m4ce/puppet-docker/README.md

 A string value specifying the user inside the container

 ##### `attach_stdin` (optional)
 Boolean value, attaches to stdin.
-Default to false.

 ##### `attach_stdout` (optional)
 Boolean value, attaches to stdout.
-Default to false.

 ##### `attach_stderr` (optional)
 Boolean value, attaches to stderr.
-Default to false.

 ##### `tty` (optional)
 Boolean value, Attach standard streams to a tty, including stdin if it is not closed.
-Default to false.

 ##### `open_stdin` (optional)
 Boolean value, opens stdin.
-Default to false.

 ##### `stdin_once` (optional)
 Boolean value, close stdin after the 1 attached client disconnects.
-Default to false.

 ##### `env` (optional)
 A list of environment variables in the form of ["VAR=value", "VAR2=value2" ..]